pkscout/trigger.kodiscan/README.txt

     [TITLE] the title of the episode as passed in by NextPVR.
     [DESC] the description from the NextPVR database.
     [AIRDATE] the last modification date of the recording file.
-    [CHANNELS] the audio channels available in the recording.
-    [DURATION] the duration of the recording (empty if start and end recording dates not available)

 In the sample template [DATE] is used both in the title and airdate field because it's a daily show with no episode title.
 See the NBC Nightly News folder as an example.

 ---Renaming using a json file:
 The show folder needs a file called episode.json.
 That file contains some data needed to rename the file so that XBMC can find it on thetvdb.com.
 The basic format of the json file is:
 {